UtahMUG/utahmug-website/_posts/2024-05-14-traffic-volume-forecasts-advanced.md

 author: Bill Hereth
 ---

-The *Advanced Version* of the roadway volume forecasts is now available at [https://unifiedplan.org/traffic-volume-map/](https://unifiedplan.org/traffic-volume-map/).
-The *Advanced Version* provides access to two extra modules within the volume app: one for data on socioeconomics (jobs and households) and one for unified plan project information.
-This blog post introduces you again to these two modules' data and functionality.
-The data in this app is available for the whole state.
+The *Advanced Version* of the roadway volume forecasts is now live and can be accessed at [https://unifiedplan.org/traffic-volume-map/](https://unifiedplan.org/traffic-volume-map/).
+This update integrates comprehensive socio-economic data and project details from the 2023 transportation plans into the traffic volume map.

+This version introduces two new modules within the app: socioeconomic forecasts and Unified Plan Projects.
+Both modules provide statewide data.

+In this blog post, we'll revisit the features and data offered by these two modules, providing you with insights into their functionality and applications.

 To access the *Advanced Version*, click on 'View Advanced Version' in the top header, as shown here: